quintok/TechChallengeApp/SOLUTION.md

    2. on infra build is a problem as there is no guarantee the container exists yet & all tasks are lost
    3. Changing the application to simplify this is too time expensive
    4. It is unlikely we need to run this >1 per environment which means doing it manually is not labour intensive
+8. No TLS.
+Felt overdone to get valid TLS setup
+9. No nice domain name, simplify deploying in a new environment
+10. Health check was broken as it will always return a 200, even if access to DB is cut.